A New York City police officer who shoved a protester to the pavement is arrested - Local News 8

 Prosecutors and the NYPD are reviewing videos and complaints from the demonstrations to determine if other officers should face charges, and local and state leaders are calling on reforming the NYPD, including slashing the department’s budget and putting in place measures that hold officers more accountable.

 D’Andraia turned himself in at a police precinct in Brooklyn Tuesday morning.
-He is scheduled to be arraigned in Brooklyn Criminal Court on charges of assault, criminal mischief, harassment and menacing, Brooklyn district attorney Erik Gonzalez said in a statement.
+He faces charges of assault, criminal mischief, harassment and menacing, Brooklyn district attorney Erik Gonzalez said in a statement.

+The officer cursed at the protester, knocked the cell phone out of her hand, and then shoved her to the ground, “causing her to strike her head on the pavement,” according to the criminal complaint.
+The victim suffered “substantial pain” to her head and back, had a seizure and a concussion, and was taken to a hospital, the complaint said.

 “As District Attorney I cannot tolerate the use of excessive force against anyone exercising this Constitutionally guaranteed right,” Gonzalez said.
 “This is especially true of those who are sworn to protect us and uphold the law.
 I am deeply troubled by this unnecessary assault.
 We will now seek to hold this defendant accountable.”

+The judge ordered D’Andraia to refrain from any contact with Dounya Zayer, the woman he allegedly shoved.

-D’Andraia, was caught on cell phone video aggressively shoving Dounya Zayer, 20, during a demonstration near the Barclays Center.
+D’Andraia was caught on cell phone video aggressively shoving Zayer, 20, during a demonstration near the Barclays Center.

-Zayer was in the street when the officer “told her to move,” Gonzalez said.
+Zayer was in the street when the officer “told her to move,” prosecutors said.

 D’Andraia was already suspended without pay by the NYPD for his role in the incident, and his case has been turned over to the NYPD’s department advocate to determine if there is any disciplinary action needed, which could include termination.